sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

-table-header-padding | The padding of table-header-columns table-data-height | The height of table data (not the height of row, height of row will be data-height + ~8px) label-padding | The top and bottom padding for labels
+table-header-padding | The padding of table-header-columns table-data-height | The height of table data (not the height of row, height of row will be data-height + ~8px) label-padding | The top and bottom padding for labels error-dialog-details-gap  | The top-margin of the error-dialog details error-dialog-textarea-width | The width of the error-dialog textarea error-dialog-textarea-height | The height of the error-dialog textarea